Purpose

 Note

-NORMAL: normal.
-This is the default value.
-In this mode, the probability of triggering a major compaction after a minor compaction is extremely low.QUEUING: queuing.
-In this mode, the probability of triggering a major compaction after a minor compaction is low.MODERATE: moderate.
-In this mode, the probability of triggering a major compaction after a minor compaction is moderate.SUPER: super.
-In this mode, the probability of triggering a major compaction after a minor compaction is high.EXTREME: extreme.
-In this mode, the probability of triggering a major compaction after a minor compaction is relatively high.
+NORMAL: The default value.
+In this mode, the probability of triggering a major compaction after data is dumped is very low.QUEUING: In this mode, the probability of triggering a major compaction after data is dumped is low.MODERATE: In this mode, the probability of triggering a major compaction after data is dumped is moderate.SUPER: In this mode, the probability of triggering a major compaction after data is dumped is high.EXTREME: In this mode, the probability of triggering a major compaction after data is dumped is very high.

 dynamic_partition_policy_option